wp-plugins/clicface-trombi/readme.txt

 * Easy integration
 * Grid or List Display
+* Show employee's details in a new window or a lightbox
 * Custom Colors
 * QR Code
 * Search Function & Exposed Filters